 The software is still not activated, hence it should not be launched at this point.
 In the next phase, the software needs to be activated.
 Launch the “IBM SPSS Statistics 24 License Authorization Wizard”.
 You can simply type the name of the application in the search box or if you are using Windows 10, this can be pulled up by giving a voice command to Cortana.
 Now the licensing window will be launched.
 If you are a single user, select the first option, else the second option.

-In the next screen, there will be prompt for the activation code.
+In the next screen, there will be a prompt for the activation code.
 Now paste the 20 character activation code from your emails, as shown in the screen below.

 IBM SPSS Statistics software has been successfully installed as well as activated now, and it is ready for first use.

 SPSS is used for analyzing as well as editing different forms of data.
-The data, in this case, could be from any source such as analytical data (Google Analytics), customer database or even research data.
-The new user interface is meant to create a user experience, through a simple, but a powerful interface.
+The data, in this case, could be from any source such as analytical data (Google Analytics), customer database, or even research data.
+The new user interface is meant to create a user experience, through a simple, but powerful interface.
 What you can expect from the new user interface?

 In the next few sections, you will come to know how to navigate around SPSS and use some of the important features of the IBM SPSS Statistics software.

 With the help of IBM SPSS Custom Tables, the SPSS statistics data could be summarized at ease.
 The summarized statistical data could be presented as a presentation or in a tabular format.
-Custom tables enable analytical capabilities, that helps the user to learn from their own data.
+Custom tables enable analytical capabilities, that help the user to learn from their own data.
 With the help of advanced features, one can build a table that can be easily understood as well as interpreted by those who are even not familiar with the SPSS analysis.
 With custom tables, the survey results could be presented using any of the following:

 With custom tables, one can customize the layout and format of the table.
 They can exclude any particular field, while can also manage the missing values.
 They can change the labels and formats before presenting it.
 The tables can be previewed and modified until the desired form of output is generated.
 Further, the output of the table can be controlled, and multiway information could be represented in a two-way table, with the help of available formats.
 Last but not least, with Custom Tables, one can automate the table building.
 The automation can be prototyped on an existing complex table structure, while similar kind of tables can be built automatically once the new dataset is available.